Lindale Winter UIL

 Public Speaking Paradigm List

 All Paradigms: Show HideI am fine with a healthy pace, but don't like a full on scream-and-gasp, stomping spread; I like to be able to actually process what you say.
 Be sure to emphasize key points and signpost.
-If I don't flow it, it is unlikely that I will vote off of it.
-I like to hear authors' credentials the first time it's presented (per debate rules of evidence) and heavily frown upon power-tagging and heavy paraphrasing.
+(If I don't flow it, it is unlikely that I will vote off of it).
+I like to hear authors' credentials and heavily frown upon power-tagging and heavy paraphrasing.
 Don't tell me, "I have a card that says..." unless you actually read the card and citation.
-I want to hear actual application of evidence/analysis through the round.
-Weigh impacts and pull through framework.
+I want to hear actual application of evidence/analysis through the round (not just shells/blocks), so explain to me how you actually interact with the opposing side or I will get frustrated as judge.
+Weigh impacts and pull them through framework; I overwhelmingly vote on offense (though it should have appropriately support for the moral framework in LD as well).
 Rudeness and condescension will do you no favors for speaks.
-Note (for what it's worth): I am a former policy debater from a traditional circuit and have been coaching LD, PF, Congress, and speech events across multiple circuits for years.
+Note (for what it's worth): I am a former policy debater and interper from a traditional circuit (competed in high school and college) and have been coaching LD, PF, Congress, and speech events across multiple circuits for years and judge all events.
 Please avoid confusing traditional with lay, as I'm fine with debate jargon, etc. Feel free to ask me any clarification questions before the round.

 Ronald Carnes